Statistical Analysis of Conditional Group Distributionally Robust Optimization with Cross-Entropy Loss: Introduction

-Classification tasks play a central role in modern applications, with loss functions such as cross-entropy.
+Classification tasks play a central role in modern applications, with loss functions such as cross-entropy loss.
 Despite their widespread use, the theoretical understanding of \CGDRO\ under cross-entropy loss remains limited.
 In particular, fundamental questions concerning statistical convergence rates and uncertainty quantification remain largely unaddressed.
-Existing theoretical results have predominantly focused on regression problems involving the squared loss \citep{meinshausen2015maximin,guo2022statistical}, which fail to capture the distinctive challenges of classification under distributional shifts.
+Existing theoretical results have predominantly focused on regression problems involving the squared loss \cite{meinshausen2015maximin,guo2022statistical}, which fail to capture the distinctive challenges of classification under distributional shifts.
 This paper addresses these gaps by developing a unified theoretical framework for \CGDRO\ under cross-entropy loss, encompassing logistic loss as a special case.
-We solve the problem via optimization algorithms, derive sharp statistical convergence rates for the resulting estimators, and propose a method for constructing uniformly valid confidence intervals for the population-level \CGDRO\ model.
+We solve the empirical \CGDRO\ problem via optimization algorithms, derive sharp statistical convergence rates for the \CGDRO\ estimator, defined as the optimal solution of the empirical \CGDRO\ problem.
+We further propose a method for constructing uniformly valid confidence intervals for the population-level \CGDRO\ model.